NCAR/tiegcm/doc/userguide/glossary.rst

      the :term:`TGCMDATA` environment variable.
 Additional data files are available via the :term:`NCAR Community Data Portal`.

+   diagnostic fields
+     A list of diagnostic fields are available to be saved on secondary history files.
+     See section :ref:`Saving Diagnostic Fields <diagnostics>`.

    doc/
      Subdirectory under the :term:`modeldir` containing documentation, e.g., the User's Guide, Model Description, Release Notes, etc.